keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

   alt: "The Archaean dominated 'purple earth'"
 ---

-*An artist's impression of Earth in the early Archean with a purplish hydrosphere and coastal regions.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Vaalbara_Continent.jpg) [CC BY-SA 4.0]
+*An artist's impression of Earth in the early Archean with a purple hydrosphere.* [Oleg Kuznetsov](https://commons.wikimedia.org/wiki/File:Vaalbara_Continent.jpg) [CC BY-SA 4.0]
 {:.figcaption}

 ---